fhircast/sandbox.js/README.md

 ## Front-end description

-The two standard-relevant functions are sendEvent and sendSubscription.
-Both are using 'XMLhttpRequest' instead of the newer 'fetch' to support IE11.
+The two FHIRcast-relevant functions are **sendEvent()** and **sendSubscription()**.
+Both are using 'XMLhttpRequest' instead of the newer 'fetch' function to support IE11.

+Other functions are specific to the sandbox:

+1. setURLs():  On page load, this function attemps to preselect the correct endpoints from the three drop-down menus.
+2. getHubStatus(): Makes a POST to the sandbox backend to trigger the display of active subscriptions.
+3.
+4.